 In her junior season, Johnson led the Buckeyes with 77 3-pointers.
 She was ranked first in the Big Ten and second nationally in 3-point field goal percentage making 48.1 percent of her attempts for an Ohio State record.

 Johnson was the 2007 Miss Basketball in Illinois and the Gatorade Player of the Year.
 She was the first player in Illinois history, male or female, to top 4,000 points and finished her career with 4,039 points and scored in double figures in 128 of 129 games.

 Her primary responsibilities on the court is working with the guards.

-In his two seasons with Chattanooga, the Mocs won back-to-back Southern Conference regular season and tournament titles.
-UTC advanced to the NCAA Tournament and in his first season saw the Mocs ranked as high as 17th by the Associated Press.
+In his three seasons with Chattanooga, the Mocs won three straight Southern Conference regular season and tournament titles.
+UTC advanced to the NCAA Tournament and in each season saw the Mocs ranked as high as 17th by the Associated Press.

 Jon graduated from Emerson College, a small Division III school in Boston, MA, in the spring of 2014.
 He earned a B.S. in Communication Studies.
 While at Emerson, Jon played under Head Coach Jim O’Brien and Assistant Coaches Bill Curley, Jack Barrett, and Alfred “Rico” Cabral.
 During his junior and senior year at Emerson, Jon was nominated captain by his teammates.
 In his senior year, the Emerson Lions defeated the number one ranked team in the nation, Amherst College, and the number three-ranked team in the nation, Worcester Polytechnic Institute.